DanChurchill/nlp_project_work/README.md

 ## <a name="conclusion"></a>Conclusion and Next Steps:

-- We created a tax value predictor that beat the baseline by $35,000
+- We created a model that was able to predict programming language of a repo with XX% accuracy

 - The model performed significantly better when the dataset was restricted to a more narrow set of data